Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 </div>
 <!-- ---------------------------------------------------------------------- -->

-But the underlying problem with this letter is not that the scientists are being "unscientific" in their delivery, but that *the scientists believe that this is an issue of science alone*.
+But the underlying problem with this letter is not that the Nobel scientists are being "unscientific" in their delivery, but that *the scientists believe that this is an issue of science alone*.
 They believe that Greenpeace's failure to accept GM agriculture based on the scientific evidence makes them not only wrong, but exposes them as uninterested in the truth or justice of the matter.

 I disagree with this view; I claim that, at least for now, the problems posed by GM agriculture are no longer issues of natural science.
 And I further hold that if this is all the scientists can see, it is a troubling indictment of their arrogance and myopia.